 Taking a trip to see the Northern Lights in Norway was one of the best experiences of my life.
-Following those unforgettable moments, I decided to provide some information that came truly handy for me and some insights about this type of trip, so in this article, you will find everything you need to prepare a Northern Lights tour in Norway.
+After having such an unforgettable time, I wanted to share some handy information and insights into planning this type of trip.
+In this article, you will find everything you need to prepare for a Northern Lights trip in Norway.

-I remember as if it was yesterday when I had to decide whether to try to see the Northern Lights in Finland or Norway.
-Both countries are perfect for this plan since they are at a reasonably high latitude and even the Northern area lie within the Arctic Circle.
+I remember as if it were yesterday when I had to decide whether to try to see the Northern Lights in Finland or Norway.
+Both countries are perfect for this plan since they are at a reasonably high latitude and even their northern areas are within the Arctic Circle.

-Although the probability of seeing the Aurora Borealis in Norway or Finland is the same, the landscapes of Norway finally won.
-Besides, the relatively mild temperatures in the Norwegian coast thanks to the currents coming from the Gulf helped tilting the balance, something that is appreciated when you travel to Norway in winter to see the Northern Lights.
+Although the probability of seeing the Aurora Borealis in Norway or Finland is the same, the landscapes of Norway ultimately won.
+The relatively mild temperatures on the Norwegian coast, thanks to the currents coming from the Gulf, helped tilt the balance since any (comparative) warmth is much appreciated when you travel to Norway in winter to see the Northern Lights.

-The first thing you should know is the best time and places to see the Northern Lights in Norway.
-In this article, we will not speak about how the Northern Lights are formed in Norway or how to photograph the Aurora Borealis in Norway.
+The first things you need to know are the best times and places to see the Northern Lights in Norway.
+This article won’t cover how the Northern Lights are formed in Norway or how to photograph the Aurora Borealis in Norway.
 We wrote another post with that information, so I suggest you check it out if that is something you are also interested in.
-Through this article, we will just explain how to see the Northern Lights in Norway.
-Let’s start!
+This article just explains how to see the Northern Lights in Norway.
+Let’s get started!